thunderbird/thunderbird-android/docs/architecture/README.md

 ##### 🔄 Model-View-Intent (MVI)

-The UI layer follows the Model-View-Intent (MVI) pattern, which provides a unidirectional data flow and clear separation between UI state and UI logic.
+The UI layer follows the Model-View-Intent (MVI) pattern (with our Events/Actions adaptation as noted above), which provides a unidirectional data flow and clear separation between UI state and UI logic.

 ```mermaid
 graph LR